Survey reveals people are concerned about older relatives living alone

 NHS figures show that one in three people over the age of 65 are likely to experience a fall at home, with half of this number likely to fall frequently.
 To add to this, falls are also the most common cause of injury-related death in people over 75 years old.
 This highlights the importance that more needs to be done to prevent falls in the homes of older people, with many of these options being easy to implement by simply taping down loose items such as wiring and rugs.

 There are a number of ways that the worry of relatives can be lessened.
-For example, by carrying out adaptations to the home such as stairlifts or walk-in baths, the chances of those with restricted mobility experiencing an accident are significantly reduced.
+For example, by carrying out adaptations to the home such as stairlifts or walk-in showers or baths, the chances of those with restricted mobility experiencing an accident are significantly reduced.
 Personal care alarms are another option, which can alert others if an older person is in distress, and should mean that they receive help much quicker than if they were without one.